Gallery

 Included in the gallery are finished landscapes from my designs and plants that proved to be indispensable for designing hardy and beautiful gardens in the San Francisco Bay Area.
 Many of the plants and ideas can be used over a broad region.
 There are lots of plants and materials available- more every day!
 These are just good examples to help you narrow the field of choices a bit.

 The first set of photos with text are used to illustrate considerations when choosing plants i.e. amount of light, hardiness, color, interaction with wildlife, water needs, texture and adaptability.
+A photo collage follows with more examples of plants that have proven to be good choices in a wide range of gardens.
+A list of the plants pictures with additional notes ends the plant information section.
+Lastly is a cross section of professionally landscaped gardens.

 Sure its a pretty common plant and has a weedy cousin but it shouldn’t be automatically overlooked when designing a garden.
 Its is a shade tolerant, very adaptable and low water fern.
 It has a light green, soft looking foliage which contrasts well with other plants.
 Be careful though as it has some tiny thorns on the inside of the plant.